 Please note that some translations using Google Translate may not be accurately represented and downloaded documents cannot be translated.
 Dana-Farber assumes no liability for inaccuracies that may result from using this third-party tool, which is for website translation and not clinical interactions.
 You may request a live medical interpreter for a discussion about your care.

-are a group of diseases in which the bone marrow makes too many white blood
+Myelodysplastic/myeloproliferative diseases (neoplasms) are a group of diseases in which the bone marrow makes too many white blood cells.

-The following information is from the National Cancer
+The information below is from the National Cancer Institute (NCI).

 As a new Dana-Farber patient, find answers to questions about your first visit: what to bring, how to find us, where to park, and how to prepare.

 We offer a wide range of services, from financial planning to creative arts to spiritual counsel, to support our patients through their cancer experiences.